CE-Programming/toolchain/docs/static/makefile-options.rst

 .. rubric:: MAKE_GFX

 This is the command that is run when :code:`make gfx` is executed.
-It can be overriden to perform any custom graphics conversions.
+It can be overridden to perform any custom graphics conversions.
 The default command navigates to the graphics directory and runs ``convimg``.

 .. code-block:: makefile